The difference between liver and kidney is due to the following properties:

 |Key function||Metabolism of carbohydrates, proteins, fats etc.||Excretion of nitrogenous wastes like urea, ammonia etc.|

-Liver: It is the large, glandular and the second largest organ which is the essential part of our digestive system which plays a crucial role in providing energy or metabolism to or body.
+Liver: It is the large, glandular and the second largest organ, which is the essential part of our digestive system that performs a central role in providing energy or metabolism to the body.

-Kidney: It is small and a bean-shaped organ which is the essential part of our excretory system that plays a crucial role in the filtering of waste nitrogenous products from our body through its function unit refers as nephron.
+Kidney: It is small and a bean-shaped organ, which is the essential part of our excretory system that performs a central role in filtering waste nitrogenous products from our body through its functional unit called a nephron.

 Anatomy of Liver

-Hepatocytes cells constitute the majority of the part of the liver and help in digestion, metabolism and storage whereas kupffer cells first capture the old or dead RBCs and break them down.
+The hepatocytes and kupffer cells surround sinusoids.
+Hepatocytes cells constitute the majority of the liver portion and help in digestion, metabolism and storage, whereas kupffer cells capture the old or dead RBCs and break them down.

 Anatomy of Kidney

-Renal corpuscle: It also refers as “Malpighian tubule”.
-The blood enters into the renal corpuscle after entering into the nephron.
+Renal corpuscle: It is also called malpighian tubule.
+The blood enters into the renal corpuscle after it enters the nephron.
 It comprises of glomerulus and Bowman capsule.
-Glomerulus absorbs the protein from the blood through the renal corpuscle and passes the remaining fluid to the Bowman capsule.
+Glomerulus absorbs the blood’s protein through the renal corpuscle and passes the remaining fluid to the Bowman capsule.
 Bowman capsule collects the remaining fluid after the absorption of protein and passes it to the renal tubules.

-Renal tubules: It consists of a series of tubules which arises from the Bowman capsule and ends at the collecting ducts.
-It comprises of several parts which include proximal convoluted tubule, Henle’s loop and Distal convoluted loop.
-The proximal convoluted tubule is the tubules that help in the absorption of water, sodium back into the blood.
+Renal tubules: It consists of a series of tubules that originates from the Bowman capsule and ends at the collecting ducts.
+It comprises three major parts: the proximal convoluted tubule, Henle’s loop, and the distal convoluted loop.
+The proximal convoluted tubule participates in the water absorption and transfers sodium back into the blood.
 Henle’s loop helps in the absorption of potassium, sodium, chloride ions etc. into the blood.
 Distal convoluted loop helps in the absorption of sodium into the blood and take in potassium and acids.

-Renal cortex: It is surrounded by a layer of fatty tissue refers as a renal capsule.
-It helps in the protection of internal structures of the kidney and is composed of a glomerulus and convoluted tubules.
+Cortex: It is surrounded by a layer of fatty tissue called a renal capsule.
+It helps protect the internal structures of the kidney and composed of a glomerulus and convoluted tubules.

-Renal medulla: It is the inner tissue of a kidney which is generally smooth and contains a renal pyramid as well as a loop of Henle.
-Renal pyramids contain strings of nephrons which acts as a functional unit of the kidney which transfers fluid into the kidney which then passes over by the nephron to the collecting ducts.
-Collecting ducts is the area of exit for the filtered fluid which ends to the renal pelvis.
+Renal medulla: It is the inner tissue of a kidney that is generally smooth and contains renal pyramids and a loop of Henle.
+Renal pyramids contain strings of nephrons that act as a functional unit of the kidney.
+The fluid is transferred by the renal pyramids to the kidneys, which later passes over by the nephron to the collecting ducts.
+Collecting ducts are the exit portions for the filtered fluid.

 - It purifies the blood from the digestive tract.

 - Detoxifies chemicals into harmless substances.
-For example; detoxification of ammonia to urea.
+For instance, detoxification of ammonia to urea.

-- The liver makes proteins for the blood clotting with the help of vitamin-K.
+- A liver makes proteins for the blood clotting with the help of vitamin-K.

-- It stores glycogen as a source of carbohydrate when a body needs energy then the liver breaks down the glycogen into glucose and releases it into the bloodstream.
+- It stores glycogen as a carbohydrate source, which is utilized by a body when it needs energy.
+The liver breaks down the glycogen into glucose and releases it into the bloodstream.

-- The liver plays an important role in the digestion of fats through breakdown and adsorption by secreting bile which is a digestive juice
+- The liver plays an important role in the digestion of fats through breakdown and adsorption by secreting bile (a digestive juice).

 - It also plays a crucial role in the metabolism of carbohydrate, fats, lipids etc.

-- The kidney plays an important role in excretion of wastes by the functional unit “Nephron”.
+- The kidney plays an important role in the excretion of wastes through their functional units called nephrons.

 - It also helps in the reabsorption of vital nutrients.

-- Maintains the homeostasis or balance of water, electrolytes, acid-base and blood pressure.
+- Regulates homeostasis or the balance of water, electrolytes, acid-base and blood pressure.

 - It is also involved in osmolality regulation.

-- Kidney secretes hormones namely Calcitriol (Increase the absorption of calcium) and erythropoietin (Increase the production of RBCs).
+- Kidney secretes hormones, namely Calcitriol (increase the absorption of calcium) and erythropoietin (increase RBCs production).

 Key Differences Between Liver and Kidney

-- The liver is attached to the peritoneum whereas kidney lies behind the peritoneum.
+- The liver is attached to the peritoneum, whereas kidneys lie behind the peritoneum.

-- One pair of kidney and one liver is found in our body.
+- One pair of kidney and one liver is found in the human body.

-- The liver helps in the metabolism of carbohydrate, proteins, fats etc. whereas kidney helps in the excretion of nitrogenous wastes.
+- The liver helps in the metabolism of carbohydrate, proteins and fats, whereas the kidneys help in the excretion of nitrogenous wastes.

-- Glycogen, ions, vitamins etc. are stored in the liver whereas the kidney does not perform any storage functions.
+- Glycogen, ions, vitamins etc. are stored in the liver, while the kidney does not perform any storage functions.